thedayheisooo/covfefe/about.md

   behind the the project.
 members:
   - about: >-
-      Trump was so mad about Trump that he dumped a side project he was working on so he has a couple of hours each weekend to work on thedayheisooo.com.
+      Adam was so mad about Trump that he dumped a side project he was working on so he has a couple of hours each weekend to work on thedayheisooo.com.
       He even offered to take the lead with all the legal crap we have to do just to sell some stickers – CEO is therefore not a made up startup